mhubii/inpainting/README.md

 ### Radon Transforms

 Radon transforms are images as one obtains them from CT scans before the reconstruction.
-The image below shows a reconstructed section in the axial plane of a patient.
-[1]
+The image below shows a reconstructed section in the axial plane of a patient. [<a href="#1>1</a>]

 <p align="center"><img src="img/real_ct.png" width="50%" height="50%"></p>